michaela10c/irleed-scaling-ambiguity/README.md

 ## Final Conclusion

-- reward recovery is strong
+- reward recovery is robust under the evaluated settings
 - beta (expertise) is not identifiable
 - components collapse to shared behavior